Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

-<p>We had a lot of things to bring to the boat, including windlass storage that I had made while at home, and a hire car was a reasonably cheap option.</p>
+<p>We had a lot of things to bring to the boat, including windlass storage that Tony had made while at home, and a hire car was a reasonably cheap option.</p>

 <p>I took the opportunity to take my broken inverter back to the manufacturer at Droitwich on the way.</p>

 <p>We needed to get the boat booked in to replace the propeller which we damaged back in September.
-I managed to boook her in for the start of December in Brinklow.</p>
+Tony managed to boook her in for the start of December in Brinklow.</p>

 <p>We decided to spend the intervening time exploring the Birmingham Canal Navigations.
 (BCN) These turned out to be mostly uninteresting and frequenlty shallow so it was not a particularly pleasant experience.
 It took a bit of plannimg to try to visit all the canals.</p>